lfantoniosi/tn_vdp/README.md

 The boards gerber files are inside each kicad project gerber folders.

+## V1 BOM

-The BOM for the NABU and FAT variants can be found here [DigiKey BOM](https://www.digikey.ca/short/2t98zrjw)
+The BOM for the NABU and FAT v1 variants can be found here [DigiKey BOM](https://www.digikey.ca/short/2t98zrjw)

 Or transcribed here
 ```